 Automated technologies or interactions.
 As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, [server logs] and other similar technologies.
 We may also receive Technical Data about you if you visit other websites employing our cookies.
-Please see our Cookies Policy for further details.
+For further details and information on how to turn off Cookies in your browser, please see our Cookies Policy.

 Third parties or publicly available sources.
 We may receive personal data about you from various third parties [and public sources] as set out below: